The influence of magnetic fields in Cloud-Cloud Collisions: Introduction

-MHD simulations of high velocity CCCs by \citet{inoue2013formation} and \citet{Fukui2019PASJ73S405} demonstrate that collisions between clouds of $\sim 10^4\,\textrm{M}_\odot$ with relative velocities of $10\,{\rm km\,s^{-1}}$ can produce massive fragments of order $50\,\textrm{\,M}_\odot$.
+MHD simulations of high velocity \CCCs\ by \citet{InoueTFukuiY2013ApJ774L31} and \citet{FukuiYetal2021bPASJ73S405} demonstrate that collisions between clouds of $\sim 10^4\,\textrm{M}_\odot$ with relative velocities of $10\,{\rm km\,s^{-1}}$ can produce massive fragments of order $50\,\textrm{\,M}_\odot$.
 This suggests that massive stars may form in high-velocity collision environments.

-Simulations of cloud–cloud collisions between unequal-mass clouds by \citet{sakre2021massive}, and spanning a range of magnetic field strengths and collision velocities up to $10\,\mathrm{km\,s^{-1}}$, suggest that stronger magnetic fields can facilitate the formation of high-mass cores.
+Simulations of cloud–cloud collisions between unequal-mass clouds by \citet{SakreNetal2021PASJ73S385}, and spanning a range of magnetic field strengths and collision velocities up to $10\,\mathrm{km\,s^{-1}}$, suggest that stronger magnetic fields can facilitate the formation of high-mass cores.
 They attribute this conclusion to the suppression of low-mass core growth and the stabilisation of the shock-compressed layer.

-In contrast, on the basis of simulations involving higher collision velocities in the range 20 to $40\,\mathrm{km\,s^{-1}}$, \citet{sakre2023massive} conclude that magnetic fields may inhibit massive core formation by limiting post-collision gas accretion.
+In contrast, on the basis of simulations involving higher collision velocities in the range 20 to $40\,\mathrm{km\,s^{-1}}$, \citet{SakreNetal2021PASJ73S385} conclude that magnetic fields may inhibit massive core formation by limiting post-collision gas accretion.
 Enhanced magnetic pressure drives rapid expansion of the shock-compressed region, leading to the disruption of gravitationally unbound cores.
 This implies that collision velocity is a key factor in determining whether magnetic fields promote or suppress massive core growth.

-These MHD studies of CCCs have demonstrated that magnetic fields alter fragmentation and core formation in colliding clouds \citep[e.g.][]{inoue2013formation, Fukui2019PASJ73S405, sakre2021massive, Sakre2022MHDCCC, sakre2023massive}, but we are unaware of any studies that have systematically explored how varying both the initial field strength, and the collision velocity, affects filament widths, stellar mass functions, and measures of stellar clustering.
+These MHD studies of \CCCs\ demonstrate that magnetic fields alter fragmentation and core formation in colliding clouds \citep[e.g.][]{InoueTFukuiY2013ApJ774L31, FukuiYetal2021bPASJ73S405, SakreNetal2021PASJ73S385, SakreNetal2023MN522.p4972}, but we are unaware of any studies that have systematically explored how varying both the initial field strength, and the collision velocity, affects filament widths, stellar mass functions, and measures of stellar clustering.